 Mentors will be at HR Director level or senior colleagues recommended by their HR Director who are established in the HE sector, experienced in a leadership role and who are willing to share their expertise and knowledge with HR professionals in other institutions, in a voluntary capacity.
 Those interested in becoming a mentor should contact UHR’s Executive Director who will advise on next steps.
 These include completing a Mentor Profile Form, undertaking mentoring training and committing to ongoing Continuous Professional Development.

 UHR holds a growing ‘Register of Mentors’ from which mentors are matched with mentees based on a number of predetermined criteria.

 How to become a mentee

-There is an opportunity for mentees to participate in a short piece of development which will enable them to understand more about the mentoring process and how to maximise the benefits from the relationship.
+The prospective mentee will be encouraged to work through the Mentee Handbook designed to help them understand more about the mentoring process and how to maximise the benefits from the relationship.

 The ‘chemistry’ meeting

 The next step is for the mentor and mentee to meet face to face for a ‘chemistry session’ and if both conclude that the match is a good one, they will proceed as a pairing.

 The exact way in which the mentoring relationship will work is defined by each pair.
 Where practical, and if the pairing is in region, sessions should continue face to face.
 If this is not possible, Skype is another option.
 As a guide, the time commitment for mentors and mentees is approximately 1.5 – 2 hours per session and these sessions might take place every c.8 weeks, with relationships lasting from 6-18 months.